msrody/TheRodys/content/2.articles/202406 In the US.md

   link: https://www.facebook.com/mike.rody
 date: 2024-07-01T00:11:00.000Z
 layout: article
-title: Lots to see
+title: Back in the US and there's so much to see.
 description: It's great to be back visiting in the US where there are so many thing so see and even more people to reconnect with.
+We are blessed with the opportunity to see so many friends and family members.
 draft: true
 head: true
 ---